 The Grassington Folk Museum is run by volunteers and houses a collection which tells the story of Wharfedale.
 There’s also the Yorkshire Dales National Park information centre on Hebden Road.

-Several festivals are held during the year including the Grassington Festival, a splendid arts and music event in June, a 1940’s theme weekend in September and its celebrated Dickensian Festival in December.
+Several festivals are held during the year including the Grassington Festival, a splendid arts and music event in June, a 1940’s theme weekend in September and its celebrated Grassington Christmas Markets in December.

 Magnificent walks await you starting from the village, such as along the River Wharfe on the Dales Way, over Grassington Moor for a more energetic walk to see the lead mining remains or other charming villages nearby and, there’s a Grassington Riverside and Woods leaflet trail available at the National Park Centre which is excellent and a good start for first time visitors.
 One of the most popular routes is a circular walk that includes Burnsall.
 You’ll also be pleased to know that, based in Grassington, Upper Wharfedale Fell Rescue Association, is a voluntary mountain rescue organisation which rescues people in trouble on the surrounding fells and in caves.